 This is the first in a series of articles and other creative pieces commissioned by ClientEarth to explore the debate around the most important environmental challenges we all face.

 We asked science journalist, author and presenter on BBC Radio 4's Costing the Earth, Jheni Osman, to explore the issue of corporate greenwashing – why it happens, to what extent, and how companies are being forced to make big decisions about the future of 'green' marketing.

-Global temperatures are nudging ever closer to the feared 1.5oC rise.
+The global eco-awakening means former ‘green sheen’ business practices no longer work.
+Embracing sustainability is the key to future profit.
+Global temperatures are nudging ever closer to the feared 1.5C rise.
 Experts worry that this potential ‘tipping point’ could push Earth systems into irreversible climate change.
 But society is also at a tipping point where a relatively small change might trigger an outsized impact.